 Course Summary

-Over the course of this year-long programme, students deepen their existing knowledge of literature while also developing new competencies in areas such as marketing, the practical elements of editorial and production work, and the business aspects of contemporary publishing.
+Founded in 1995, the MA in Literature and Publishing remains Ireland’s only postgraduate programme dedicated to literature and publishing.
+This distinctive offering allows students to deepen their existing knowledge of literature while also developing new skills in areas such as marketing, promotions, editorial and production work, and the business aspects of contemporary publishing.?

 College Link